 A: Voice, Vocal Piano and Collaborative applicants receive admissions results in early December.

 Instrumental and Solo Piano applicants receive admissions results in early March.

 Q: Why are Music Academy enrolled students called “fellows”?

 A: “Fellows” is the title of those enrolled in the Music Academy, because each participant attends on full-scholarship, or “fellowship”

 Q: What is the cost of attending the Music Academy of the West?

 A: Each enrolled fellow attends on full scholarship, including free tuition, accommodations, local transportation, and a full meal plan.
-There is a non-refundable application fee of $50 for fall applicants, $75 for spring applicants, and a $400 enrollment fee if accepted (of which $200 is a refundable security deposit).
+There is a non-refundable application fee of $50 for Voice, Vocal Piano, Collaborative Piano Program applicants, $75 for Instrumental & Solo Piano Program applicants, and a $400 enrollment fee if accepted (of which $200 is a refundable security deposit).
 Fellows are also responsible for any costs associated with travel to the Academy at the start of the summer and their return trip home.